lsst/rtn-029/index.rst

 Create an empty repository
 --------------------------

-.. prompt:: bash

-    butler create --seed-config butler-dp02.yaml --override $REPO

-To configure the butler to use a file-based data store and a PostgreSQL registry database we use a seed configuration file ``butler-dp02.yaml``  similar to:
+We use the butler seed configuration file ``butler-dp02.yaml`` to create a butler repo composed of a file-based data store and a PostgreSQL registry database:

 .. code-block:: bash